Visual Studio performance tips and tricks

 Disable automatic file restore

-Visual Studio notifies you in a yellow bar when automatic document restore is causing a solution to load significantly slower.
+Visual Studio notifies you in a yellow bar when automatic document restore is causing a solution to load slower.
 You can disable automatic file reopening by following these steps:

 Select Tools > Options to open the Options dialog box.